 Figure 3 a) shows the annual average spatial distribution and density of the 5-year thunderstorm and mesocyclone analysis.
 Thunderstorms are clustered in the Prealpine valleys in moderately high topography.
 In absolute terms the main hot spot is to the South of the Alps in the canton Ticino.
 The Alps serve as a meteorological divide, separating Northern Switzerland from Mediterranean air masses (MeteoSwiss, 2018b).
 Ticino experiences more subtropical, Mediterranean conditions than the rest of Switzerland, with generally higher temperatures and frequently high relative humidity (Nisi et al., 2016; MeteoSwiss, 2018b).
 These conditions are more conducive to convective initiation and development.
 Topography can induce convection through valley wind systems (Linder et al., 1999; Rampanelli et al., 2004; Nisi et al., 2016).
 Particularly in the afternoon hours, upslope winds cause convergence over ridges and can provide the initial lift needed to overcome convective inhibition.
-We can
+We can also

-- 205 also see that the frequency of thunderstorm detections is higher in the vicinity of the radars.
-If we compare the spatial distribution of thunderstorms to the relative quality map of the Swiss domain, we can clearly see that the likelihood of detecting thunderstorms is larger, when the relative more thunderstorms are detected in locations where the quality index is high.
+- 205 see that the frequency of thunderstorm detections is higher in the vicinity of the radars.
+If we compare the spatial distribution of thunderstorms to the relative quality map of the Swiss domain, we can clearly see that more thunderstorms are detected in locations where the quality index is high.
 While we do not establish a quantitative relationship, a lower quality index increases the probability of underestimating thunderstorm occurrence.
-Nonetheless, the dominant spatial trends of convective preference in the Prealps are meteorologically consistent - 210 with orographic convection and can be confirmed with lightning climatologies (Enno et al., 2020; MeteoSwiss, 2016).
+Nonetheless, the dominant spatial trends of convective preference in the Prealps are meteorologically consistent with orographic convection and can be confirmed with lightning climatologies - 210 (Enno et al., 2020; MeteoSwiss, 2016).
 The clearest deviation from meteorological expectations can be seen to the Northeast and Southwest of the Jura.
 Beam blockage significantly lowers the capability of La Dôle radar to accurately observe convective events in these areas.
-While we may underestimate thunderstorm occurrence in the inner Alpine regions, where the quality index is lower, the reduced convective activity here is confirmed by independent lightning climatologies (Enno et al., 2020; MeteoSwiss, 2016).
-Moreover, the spatial - 215 patterns do not significantly change in the vicinity of the Alpine radars Plaine Morte and Weissfluh, where the quality index is higher.
+While we may underestimate thunderstorm occurence in the inner Alpine regions, where the quality index is lower, the reduced convective activity here is confirmed by independent lightning climatologies (Enno et al., 2020; MeteoSwiss, 2016).
+Moreover, the spatial patterns do not significantly change in the vicinity of the Alpine radars Plaine Morte and Weissfluh, where the quality index is higher.

 Shifting our focus to the annual average spatial distribution of thunderstorm tracks that contain a mesocyclone in Fig. 3 b), we can see a similar spatial pattern.
 Most mesocyclonic storms occur to the South of the Alps.
 In the North, they largely occur in Prealpine areas.
 A small, but relevant hot spot can be seen in the Napf area to the West of Lake Lucerne.
 Additionally the Bernese Alps and Zurich Oberland are areas of elevated frequency.
-Both the global maximum in Ticino and the local maxima in the Northern Prealps correspond to hail occurrence maxima (NCCS, 2021; Nisi et al., 2018; Trefalt et al., 2018).
-Considering that hail is a known severe weather consequence of mesocyclones, this overlap reinforces the robustness of the obtained spatial distribution.
+Both the global maximum in Ticino and the local maxima that hail is a known severe weather consequence of mesocyclones, this overlap reinforces the robustness of the obtained spatial distribution.
 We can see a lesser dependence of detections on the quality index.
 This may be due to the fact, that mesocyclones generally have a large vertical extent and can be detected in multiple consecutive elevation scans, thus being less dependent on accurate measurements in single elevation scans.
-Range-dependent rotation thresholds compensate for decreasing measure-225 ment resolution with range and allow mesocyclones to be detected even beyond a range of 100 km per radar.
-The most issues can still be noted over the Jura, where the beam blockage of La Dôle radar impacts the first 10 elevation scans.
-The beam blockage in this area is severe enough, that confirmed cases of mesocyclones are missed in this region.
-This is illustrated by the case study of a tornado near Neuchatel in Grazioli et al. (2019), in which the data from both a mobile, X-band radar that was tracking this storm cell, and the operational C-band data, are analyzed.
-The rotation is clearly visible in the X-band data, however from La Dôle radar the rotation is undetectable and the location is at a far range from Albis radar.
+Range-dependent rotation thresholds compensate for decreasing measure-